aucad/aml-networks/readme.md

 make query
 ```

-(~24h) This experiment uses the full holdout set and repeats experiments with different model query limits.
+(~24h) This experiment uses the full testing set and repeats experiments with different model query limits.
-By default, the max iteration limits are: 2, 5, default (varies by attack).
+By default, the max query limits are: 2, 5, default (varies by attack).

 #### 2. Limited sampled input